floh1695/monstergame/README.md

 a major force in ending this war that has gone on for so long.

 ## Core (features)
--Robust monster breeding
+* Robust monster breeding

--Deep, turn based combat
+* Deep, turn based combat

--High monster variety
+* High monster variety

 ## Mechanics
 *Currently undecided*